-Your recreational vehicle has an electrical panel that can provide you with important information about various systems on the recreational vehicle including the condition of your batteries.
+Your vehicle has an electrical panel that can provide you with important information about various systems on the RV including the condition of your batteries.

 The panel is most often located above the stove or on the wall near the stove.
 The monitor panel will give you information including: